 Carrot Seeds

-Carrot seeds can typically be sown from April to July, thriving in a warm and sunny location.
-We recommend spacing your rows of carrot seeds about 1 foot apart to ensure they have sufficient room to grow and establish their roots in the soil.
-With regular watering, well-draining soil, and plenty of light, carrots are generally considered easy to grow, making them perfect for involving the whole family!
+Carrot seeds can typically be sown from March to July, thriving in a warm and sunny location.
+We recommend spacing your rows of carrot seeds about one foot apart to ensure they have sufficient room to grow and establish their roots in the soil.
+With regular watering, well-draining soil, and plenty of light, carrots are generally considered easy to grow, making them perfect for involving the whole family.

 Pumpkin Seeds